akiszkiel/Breast-Cancer-Prediction-App/README.md

 # Breast Cancer Prediction Application using Machine Learning Classifiers
-> This repository contains the source code for an application developed as part of a Bachelor's thesis aimed at assisting doctors in diagnosing breast cancer using machine learning methods.
+> This project focuses on the development of an application for breast cancer prediction using machine learning techniques.

 ## Table of Contents
 * [General Info](#general-information)